marcottejkevin-art/Custom-Linux-Waybar/README.md

 The repository is organized as a real dotfiles collection: each application owns its configuration under `dotfiles/`, while the installer links everything into `~/.config` without hard-coding the repository location.

-The organization is inspired by the component-based layout of [`pewdiepie-archdaemon/dionysus`](https://github.com/pewdiepie-archdaemon/dionysus), while the configuration, scripts, palette, and reactor theme here are its own implementation.

 ## Features